- Protocol for Authorising Access to Facebook / Other Social Media Sites

-If Team Manager agrees that checking Facebook / other social media sites is an appropriate triangulation, the Team Manager will then request permission from the Service Director to make contact with Authorised Access Worker to request a check of Facebook.
+If Team Manager agrees that checking Facebook / other social media sites is an appropriate triangulation, the Team Manager will then request permission from the Service Manager to make contact with Authorised Access Worker to request a check of Facebook.

 The Originating Social Worker needs to be as specific as possible about the people and timescales to be interrogated.
 Normally the process will include a one off review of currently available information on a Facebook site.
 Regular / repeated checks of a service user's social media sites / profiles are not recommended practice and may be taken to constitute covert surveillance.

 The Originating Social Worker must complete the Search Request Form (Appendix 1: Social Network Search Request Form) and include the name and as many details as possible of each adult whose Facebook site it is proposed to check.
 This may include known associates and/or suspected associates.
 If there are suspected associate(s) whose name(s) is/are not known, these should be referred to in as much detail as possible (e.g. if there are concerns that the mother of children is engaged in an online relationship with an unknown man believed to be behaving inappropriately).

 Authorised Access Worker has authority and responsibility to satisfy themselves that log-on is legitimate.
-If they have any doubts regarding the validity of this search they should refer back to the Service Manager and Service Director for further discussions on the subject.
+If they have any doubts regarding the validity of this search they should refer back to the Service Manager for further discussions on the subject.